-- 17. Authority.
+16. Authority.
 The Company represents and warrants that the undersigned has the authority to act on behalf of the Company and to bind the Company and all who may claim through it to the terms and conditions of this Agreement.
 Executive represents and warrants that Executive has the capacity to act on Executive's own behalf and on behalf of all who might claim through Executive to bind them to the terms and conditions of this Agreement.
-Each Party warrants and represents that there are no liens or claims of lien or assignments in law or equity or otherwise of or against any of the claims or causes of action released herein. - 18.
-No Representations.
+Each Party warrants and represents that there are no liens or claims of lien or assignments in law or equity or otherwise of or against any of the claims or causes of action released herein.

+17. No Representations.
 Executive represents that Executive has had the opportunity to consult with an attorney, and has carefully read and understands the scope and effect of the provisions of this Agreement.
-Executive has relied upon any representations or statements made by the Company that are not specifically set forth in this Agreement. - 19.
-Severability.
-In the event that any provision or any portion of any provision hereof or any surviving agreement made a part hereof becomes or is declared by a court of competent jurisdiction or arbitrator to be illegal, unenforceable, or void, this Agreement will continue in full force and effect without said provision or portion of provision. - 20.
-Entire Agreement.
-This Agreement represents the entire agreement and understanding between the Company and Executive concerning the subject matter of this Agreement and Executive's employment with and separation from the Company and the events leading thereto and associated therewith, and supersedes and replaces any and all prior agreements and understandings concerning the subject matter of this Agreement and Executive's relationship with the Company, with the exception of the Severance Agreement, the Confidentiality Agreement, and Executive's written equity compensation agreements with the Company. - 21.
-No Oral Modification.
+Executive has relied upon any representations or statements made by the Company that are not specifically set forth in this Agreement.

+18. Severability.
+In the event that any provision or any portion of any provision hereof or any surviving agreement made a part hereof becomes or is declared by a court of competent jurisdiction or arbitrator to be illegal, unenforceable, or void, this Agreement will continue in full force and effect without said provision or portion of provision.

+19. Entire Agreement.
+This Agreement represents the entire agreement and understanding between the Company and Executive concerning the subject matter of this Agreement and Executive's employment with and separation from the Company and the events leading thereto and associated therewith, and supersedes and replaces any and all prior agreements and understandings concerning the subject matter of this Agreement and Executive's relationship with the Company, with the exception of the Severance Agreement, the Confidentiality Agreement, and Executive's written equity compensation agreements with the Company.

+20. No Oral Modification.
 This Agreement may only be amended in writing signed by Executive and the Chairman of the Board of Directors of the Company.

-A-6 33857/00600/FW/10411001.4
+21. Governing Law.
+This Agreement will be governed by the laws of the State of California, without regard for choice-of-law provisions.
+Executive consents to personal and exclusive jurisdiction and venue in the State of California.5

 4 References to California will only be included in this Agreement if Executive resides in California at the time Executive's employment relationship is terminated.
+5 References to California will only be included in this Agreement if Executive resides in California at the time Executive's employment relationship is terminated.